 You have a right to talk to and be represented by an attorney.

-You have a right to refuse signing on any immigration document and to request to speak to an attorney before signing such documents.
+You have a right to refuse to sign any immigration document and to request to speak to an attorney before signing such documents.

 - You should carry proof of your immigration status at all times.
-If you are a permanent resident, you are advised to carry your Green Card.
-If you are a nonimmigrant alien, you may carry your I-94 card, a notation in your passport, or any other document proving your immigration status in the U.S.
+If you are a permanent resident, you are required by law to carry your Green Card.
+If you are a nonimmigrant alien, you may carry copies of your I-94 and/or approval notice, valid visa and/or Employment Authorization Document (EAD card).

 - If an officer begins to question you, you may ask the officer whether you are free to go.
 If the officer says yes, then you may leave.
 If the officer says no, you have a right to remain silent.